 By default, notes appear with the word “Note” written on them.
 You can enter your comment by typing over it.
 Also, they show the name of the PDFpen user who added them and when.
 (This is useful when you have more than one person commenting on a PDF.)
 To make changes—including setting Notes to omit this information—choose Preferences > Editing > Name.

 Also, notes can appear open or closed.
 Double-click to open them and leave them open if you want them to appear this way next time you or someone else accesses the PDF.
 To close a note, press the Escape key.

 When printing out your document, you can choose whether or not you want to include your notes.
 You can set your preferences in File > Print.

-Unlike text boxes, printing comments, similar to printing notes, is optional.
-This means that they don’t appear in the printed version of your document unless you specifically choose to include them.
+Like notes, comments won’t appear in the printed version of your document unless you specifically choose to include them.

 The Cloud tool provides an alternate shape for comments.
 You can use both in the same document to differentiate between types of comments.

 As with the text and comment boxes, clouds appear as boxes with the word “Text” on them.
 You can type over it and format the text and the cloud as you wish.